Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 Once your monitor code is done you will want to create pre-aggregates, dashboards and alert on the Geneva side and test with a variety of data.
 Your end-2-end testing with real cluster will generate some data and cover many test scenarios, but if that's not feasible or too time-consuming you can inject data directly into the Genava mdm container via the socat/ssh network chain.

 An example metric script is shown below.
-If you try the Unix socket way you can connect it with

 ````
 myscript.sh | socat TCP-CONNECT:127.0.0.1:12345 -